kiwicom/pytest-recording/README.rst

 Rewrite record mode
 ~~~~~~~~~~~~~~~~~~~

-It possible to rewrite cassette from scratch,
-and not to append as it is done with ``all`` record mode in current ``VCR.py`` implementation.
+It is possible to rewrite a cassette from scratch and not extend it with new entries as it works now with the ``all`` record mode from VCR.py.

-However, it will rewrite only the default first cassette, any extra cassettes provided will not be touched.
+However, it will rewrite only the default cassette and won't touch extra cassettes.

 .. code:: python